 Jero has experience of working with data in many formats and sources such as Ordnance Survey digital data, Aerial photography (including orthorectification), databases, spreadsheets, GIS data from clients and manually captured data.
 He is a competent CAD operator and is involved in the production of many different maps and plans.
 GIS projects include spatial analysis, geocoding, data storage, map production and the collation of environmental information.
 He has extensive experience of combining GIS capabilities with 3D software for production of 3D perspective views covering and computer generated terrain models.

 Josef is an environmental technician with experience in field data collection and data management for peat investigations, water quality monitoring, groundwater well installations, datalogger management and soil sampling.
 Josef is first aid trained, an experienced mountain leader and holds a CSCS card.
-Josef has excellent organisation and logistic skills and is experienced with liaising with land owners and laboratories.
+He has excellent organisation and logistic skills and is experienced with liaising with land owners and laboratories.
+Josef manages our teams of field technichian responsible for peat survey and water monitoring campaings.

 We work with various associates in numerous disciplines however there are some key specialists who we regularly work with who include: